Tell your story

 By clicking Share My Story, I hereby grant absolute rights and permission to Pennsylvania College of Technology to publish the photograph(s) that I have provided.
 I understand that my image(s) may be used for educational or promotional purposes by Pennsylvania College of Technology and may be distributed in (but not limited to) any or all of the following formats: website, printed materials, and other forms of publicity and promotion for Penn College.
 I further understand that I have not and will not, at any time in the future, receive any type of monetary compensation from Penn College.
 I certify that I have the right to distribute the photo(s).

-The Centennial website is published by the College Information & Community Relations office.
+The Centennial website is published by the Public Relations & Marketing office.
 Staff will consider items submitted by alumni, students, faculty, and members of the general public and reserves the right to edit or refuse items for publication.

 Looking for inspiration?
 Read Girard Calehuff's story.